sanjana25bhi10104/AI-Movie-Recommender/README.md

 Install dependencies:

   pip install -r requirements.txt

 Run the script:

   python main.py

+Important Setup Note: The main.py script and the movies.csv file must be kept in the same directory.
+The program uses a relative path to load the 150+ movie dataset.
+If the files are separated, you will receive a FileNotFoundError.

 How it Works:-